ascholerChemeketa/cs160Reader/_sources/LimitsAndFuture/QuantumComputing.rst

     :end: 103

 So how exactly do they work and why are they more powerful?
-By entangling particles that are in a superposition of two possible states, we can make a system that test many states at one time:
+By entangling particles that are in a superposition of two possible states, we can make a system that tests many states at one time:

 .. youtube:: g_IaVepNDT4
     :height: 315